ssh-mitm/ssh-mitm/doc/advanced-usage.rst

     $ ssh-mitm --transparent

 By using the transparent mode, no remote host must be specified.
-If the ``--remote-host`` paramter is used, all incoming connections are redirected to the same remote host.
+If the ``--remote-host`` parameter is used, all incoming connections are redirected to the same remote host.